Save a Life, Learn What Fentanyl Overdose Looks Like Now

 Even if you’re not quite ready to go through detox and become sober, there are still steps you can take to lower your risk for a fentanyl overdose, in addition to learning the signs of an overdose and knowing what to do when an overdose occurs.

 Harm reduction workers in some U.S. cities are now distributing fentanyl test strips to local heroin users so they can screen their drugs for fentanyl and avoid an overdose.
 A recent study conducted on the concept of “drug checking” found that 85% of heroin users are interested in knowing whether their drugs contain fentanyl — with 70% reporting they would modify their drug-using behavior if fentanyl were detected.
 Fentanyl testing strips are available at needle exchange sites and harm reduction centers, and can be purchased for as low as $1 in some cities.

 Detox treatments for fentanyl usually involve the use of FDA-approved medications that relieve and eliminate opioid withdrawal symptoms like bone pain, insomnia, and vomiting.
 Look for detox centers that offer a medical detox or medication-assisted treatment for opioid addiction, since these detox methods use buprenorphine, methadone, and naltrexone to manage your symptoms.
 Sometimes naloxone is even used to block the effects of opioids and lower the risk of relapse and an overdose.

 Drug detox centers are available in nearly every city and state to help you or your loved one overcome opioid addiction, and avoid the risk of a deadly overdose.
-Use our rehab directory to locate the nearest drug detox centers near you, or call our 24/7 confidential helpline at 800-483-2193 to speak with an addiction counselor about your treatment options.
+Use our rehab directory to locate the nearest drug detox centers near you, or call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to speak with an addiction counselor about your treatment options.